Testing Leggett's Inequality Using Aharonov-Casher Effect

-Indeed, the answer is positive.
-In a pioneer work, Pati \cite{testBIviaAC2} tested Bell's inequality using the Aharonov-Casher (AC) effect \cite{ACeffect}, which is a dual of the AB effect.
-In the AC effect the role of charge and magnetic flux is exchanged, i.e., when a neutral particle with magnetic moment moves around an impenetrable line charge, it acquires some phase shifts.
-Similar to the AB effect, the nonlocality of single-particle evolution in the AC effect is also a CQNL.
-Pati's experimental proposal is applicable to test Bell's inequality, the key reason is that he introduced four correlated particles, and by proper projective measurements some desired correlation functions are obtained and thus Bell's inequality is violated.

-The violation of Bell's inequality by quantum mechanics implies either locality or realism or both are untenable.
+Bell's inequality~\cite{Bell,J.Clauser} imposes bounds on correlations of different parties of multipartite systems based on local realism.
+However, the violation of Bell's inequality by quantum mechanics implies either locality or realism or both are untenable.
 In the debate of incompatibility between quantum mechanics and any local realistic hidden variable theory, experiments~\cite{experiment1,loophole1,loophole2,loophole3,loophole4,loophole5,loophole6} have supported quantum mechanics.
 Although for some time there existed loopholes of locality~\cite{loophole1,loophole2,loophole4,loophole5} and detection~\cite{loophole3,loophole6}, they have been almost closed.
 The invalidity of local realism is a reasonably established fact.
-In 2003, Leggett~\cite{Leggett} put forward the problem of CQNL by deriving a class of inequalities based on nonlocal realism.
+In 2003, Leggett~\cite{Leggett} derived a class of inequalities based on nonlocal realism.
 He assumed that the state of a subsystem has been predetermined by some variable $\lambda$ even before the measurement, and that the joint probabilities consist of a mixture of correlations that cannot be separable.
 Since only states of subsystems have been predetermined, the whole system may be nonlocal.
 After the pioneer work, the incompatibility of nonlocal realism and quantum mechanics was experimentally confirmed ~\cite{LeggettEx1,LeggettEx2,LeggettEx3,2008BRANCIARD}.
 It was shown that quantum mechanics is neither local realistic nor nonlocal realistic.